 At Park we also host the school Junior and Infant RE conferences, where children from different Newham schools come together to discover new information on religion and how we act towards one another.
 The children have explored themes such as forgiveness and thankfulness.

 Daily collective worship takes place in the classroom at Park, and there are two whole key stage assemblies to celebrate the children’s achievements, as well as where pupils reflect on our thought for the week.
 Parents can access our programme of thoughts via the school newsletter.

 Visit a Place of Worship

 Each year the children visit a place of worship as part of Newham’s ‘Visit a Place of Worship’ competition.
 Over their years at Park, the children will have the opportunity to visit different places of worship including a Buddhist Temple, Church, Gurdwara, Mandir, Mosque and Synagogue.

 Right to Withdraw

 Parents have the right to withdraw their children from the acts of Collective Worship and Religious Education lessons.
 If you wish to withdraw your child from these parts of school life, in the first instance, contact the class teacher or write to the Head Teacher.
-For more information about withdrawing your child from RE lessons, please see page 83 of the Newham Syllabus.
+For more information about withdrawing your child from RE lessons, please see pages 18-19 of the Newham Syllabus.